jsonmaur/sass-system/README.md

 ### Selectors

-All the selectors that can be specified in the [generators](#generators), and the associated suffix for the classes. e.g. If the `first` selector is enabled for a generator, it will create classes such as `.first\:bg-black:first-child`.
+All the selectors that can be specified in [generators](#generators), and the associated suffix for the classes.
+The key is used in the class name, and the value is used as the selector. e.g. If the `first` selector is enabled for a generator, it will create classes such as `.first\:bg-black:first-child`.

-The selector name can also be a space-separated list for nested selectors. e.g. `hover first: ":hover:first-child"` will create `.hover\:first\:classname:hover:first-child`.
-Using a space in the key name is to ensure the configured `$separator` is used in the final class.
+The selector name can also be a space-separated list for nested selectors. e.g. `hover first: ":hover:first-child"` will create `.hover\:first\:classname:hover:first-child` classes.
+We included a few by default, but add your own using [$extend](#extend) as needed.
+Using a space in the key name is to ensure the configured `$separator` is used in the generated class.

 > type: `map`
 > default: